DanNguyen8189/AiraAssignment/README.md

 # AiraAssignment

-Run with command: node server.js
+Run with command: node server.js on local host 8000